nllz/IRTF-HRPC/draft-research.md

 : The right to privacy is also recognized in nearly every national constitution and in most international human rights treaties.
 It has been adjudicated upon both by international and regional bodies.
 The right to privacy is also legally protected at the national level through provisions in civil and/or criminal codes.

 Reliable
 : Reliability ensures that a protocol will execute its function consistently and error resistant as described and function without unexpected result.
 A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
-It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing.
+It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing {{dict}}.

 Resilience
-: The maintaining of dependability and performance in the face of unanticipated changes and circumstances.
+: The maintaining of dependability and performance in the face of unanticipated changes and circumstances {{Meyer}}.

 Robustness
 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations. {{RFC0760}} {{RFC0791}} {{RFC0793}} {{RFC1122}}.
 Or framed more positively, a system can provide functionality consistently and without errors despite  involuntary, legal or malicious attempts to disrupt its mode of operations.